 Senator Evan Bayh (D-IN) asked the governor several questions that got to the heart of the inequality faced by Puerto Rico:

 - “I’d like to ask you how do the young men and women of Puerto Rico feel about a system in which a government can compel them to possibly give their lives defending a country and yet they have no right to vote for that government or the representatives that might possibly send them to war.”

 - “This uncertainty surrounding the status of the territory, does that have an impact on economic growth, investment, job creation, for your citizens?”

 - Is it true that under the Constitution the ultimate responsibility lies with the Federal Government for determining the admission to the Union as a State, for setting the qualifications, establishing the procedure, that sort of thing?

 The governor answered the first question diplomatically, but gave affirmative answers to the last two, noting that uncertainty about Puerto Rico’s status does impact economic growth on the island and that Congress has a role to play.

 There were statements from each of the political parties in Puerto Rico, and each declared their preferred status the winner.

 Finally, Zoraida Fonalledas spoke, saying, “[W]e need a congressionally-sponsored plebiscite.
 It’s necessary.
 The people of Puerto Rico want the process of self-determination, and I think it’s an obligation of the Congress to define the status options very clearly and very concise[ly], so we can proceed to a mechanism and then have our plebiscite with Congressional definition.”

 Congress enacted $2.5 funding for such a vote in 2014, but a federally endorsed plebiscite has not yet occurred.

-If a yes/no vote is held in November, Congress will not have to cope with wasted votes for the “free beer and BBQ” option.
+Since the yes/no vote was held in November, Congress will not have to cope with wasted votes for the “free beer and BBQ” option.